swarmion/swarmion/user-docs/documentation/docs/code-structure/monorepo.md

 They are divided into two main types of libraries that only differ in their usage.

 **Contracts** provide explicit type-safe interfaces between deployed services, that can be statically checked at compile time and and validated at runtime using JSONSchema.
-For more details on contracts, see the [contracts documentation](https://github.com/swarmion/swarmion/tree/main/packages/serverless-contracts).
+For more details on contracts, see the [contracts documentation](../contracts/concepts).

 **Packages** reduce code duplication between services by providing shared logic and configuration.
 These packages must not become too big in order for them to remain usable and must be well documented.

+For more information, check out [the libraries documentation](./libraries).

 ## The monorepo structure